 Part I - Can it run OpenOffice?

-The project was already over an year in development after it got an interested customer.
-After the demo, they all seemed interesting in one thing: could they run OpenOffice?.
 All of the “secure access to the intranet” was useful, but they already had re-trained their workforce when they moved from MS-Office to OpenOffice, they were not interested in doing that again.
+Their intranet could give them access to the files, but the real work would be done at the device running OpenOffice.

-When talking with their tech people, They pressed our management a bit: what happens if the user wants to upload a file, and they don’t have internet access?
-Oh, the file gets to the local filesystem and is later synchronized?
-Then why not do like Dropbox and have all documents in the local filesystem?
+When talking with their tech people, They pressed our management a bit: what happens if the user wants to upload a file and they don’t have internet access?
+Oh, the file gets to the local filesystem and is later synchronized, then why not do like Dropbox and have all documents in the local filesystem?!
 Then you could also run OpenOffice!

 Part II - KISS’ing my entire contact list (management)